taddieken95/elastic-butler/README.md

 ## Recipes

-A recipe is a description of the scenario a user desires a notification for.
+A recipe is the description of the scenario a user desires a notification for.
 Once the specified parameter of the recipe has been achieved, the user will receive a notification through the channel of their choice (which is also dictated by the recipe).

 Let's put this into practice.
 Let's say we have a user that wishes to keep track of their application's traffic.
 To do so, they create the following recipe: